 Welcome to our website.
 Below is some news about the CDRA and about local matters.

-We recently created a Facebook page to be able update you on issues much more quickly.
+Earlier this year we created a Facebook page to be able update you on issues much more quickly.
 Thanks to Sumi Sarma, who lead us on this, for all the work she put in to set it up and to gain a following and thanks to both her and Rosemary Bailey for looking after the content.
 We were very pleased with its success but have learned from it that we need more help to be able to run it permanently.
 So for now we have taken it down while we seek extra people to help us run it.
 Please get in touch if you might be interested.

 Our Spring 2019 AGM and Residents' Meeting took place on 25th May.
 CDRA Chair Sue Kilpatrick and Hon.
 Secretary Sandy Brook both retired from the Committee as did two other long-serving Committee members, Gerald Stanford and Des Magill.
 All were thanked for their contributions and Sue Kilpatrick provided a splendid buffet and wine for a 'party' after the meeting.
 The newly elected Officers are Ian Clifford as Acting Chair, Wendy Whitaker as Acting Hon.
 Treasurer and Rosmary Bailery as Acting Hon.
 Secretary.
 All other current Committee members were re-elected including the new Committee members coopted in the Autumn.